mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 First, let's run the example on multiple GPUs within a single node.

 The code `fsdp_tp_example.py` is set up for this purpose.
 The TP size is set to be 2 in the code.
-The total number of GPUs should be equal to a multiple of the TP size, that is, an even number in this case, then the FSDP size is equal to the number of GPUs divided by the TP size.
+The total number of GPUs should be equal to a multiple of the TP size, then the FSDP size is equal to the number of GPUs divided by the TP size.

 === "Engaging"
      To run this example on multiple GPUs, prepare a job script like this,